Isle of Sark

-We set off to Sark not really sure what we I was going to find, but what a lovely surprise when we arrived after a short flight from Gatwick to Guernsey, then a 50 minute ferry to Sark.
+We set off to Sark, not really sure what I was going to find, but what a lovely surprise when we arrived after a short flight from Gatwick to Guernsey, then a 50-minute ferry to Sark.

 I did know there were no cars, just tractors, 96 of them, bikes, and the occasional electric trike.
 The population is about 600 come or go a few, but what a peaceful, charming place.

 It does take a few minutes to adjust to the fact that you have to bike or walk anywhere.
 The bike shop is very helpful, just remember to lock them up!
 No the don’t get stolen, then get borrowed, so I’m told…

 I was staying at the Stocks hotel about 5 minutes from the main street, if you can call it that.
 Downhill through the meadow is a quiet dusty track, past a couple of shops, a bakery and a restaurant.
 A fabulous makeover for a beautiful house, the current owners have spent a lot of money renovating the hotel.
 Its many rooms are nicely decorated, the bistro and restaurants offer modern up to date food (new chef Byron has only been at the helm for a few weeks) and a swimming pool complete with a water slide for the kids.

 The grounds are small, but well looked after, the staff charming, polite if slightly nervous.